Akascape/tkinter-toolkit/README.md

 Hope it will help tkinter users and also the respected repository owners.

-_If you have found or made some new tkinter based widget library, then please share it here!_
+_If you have found or made a new tkinter based widget library, then please share it here!_

 [<img src="https://img.shields.io/badge/ADD-NEW_LIBRARY-informational?&color=black&style=for-the-badge" width="200">](https://github.com/Akascape/tkinter-toolkit/discussions/new?category=add-this)